dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-Example non-normative completion response JSON document for Example 2 in {{InitiationRequestJSON}}:
+Example non-normative AS Response JSON document for Example 2 in {{ASRequestJSON}}:

     {
         "iat"   :"15790460234",